DfE complaints procedure

 • disagreement with a decision where a statutory right of appeal or other procedure for review exists

-• an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision
+• an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision.

-If your complaint falls into the above categories we will redirect it to the appropriate business area to respond in line with its procedures.
+If your complaint falls into the above categories, we will redirect it to the appropriate business area to respond in line with its procedures.

-How do I complain?
+How do I complain under this procedure?

-You can make a complaint as follows:
+You, or someone on your behalf, can make a complaint as follows:

 Stage 1 – Informal resolution